What Can I Do?By Integrated Schools | May 31, 2017

-- Join the Integrated Schools Book Club and Web-Conversations — these are online and free ways to connect with parents across the country who are thinking about these issues.
-(Upcoming event notifications will be emailed/posted).
+Join the Integrated Schools Book Clubs— these are online and free ways to connect with parents across the country who are thinking about these issues.

-- Consider starting your own local Integrated Schools group!
+Find a local chapter near you.
+If there isn’t one yet, consider starting your own!
 While some chapters are incredibly organized and active, others are very informal and loose clusters of parents talking and sharing.
-We can help support any efforts you would like to take in your community: simple publicizing of your desire to have the conversations, sample agenda meetings, flyers, discussion topics, and organizing strategies, etc..
-Some groups are even web-conferencing one of our Integrated Schools organizers into living rooms to facilitate meetings.
-(We are currently working on a toolkit for local chapters… stay tuned).
 You don’t have to be a tried-and-tested community organizer, you don’t have to have your children enrolled in an integrated/ing school or even be fully committed to sending your child to an integrated/ing school.
 You just need to want to talk about it.
-Contact us in the form below.
+Contact us to talk about this.

 Stories help us make sense of the world and we’d love to hear (and share?) yours!